 If there are deliverables in an arrangement that are not separable from other aspects of the contractual relationship, they are treated as a combined unit of accounting, with the allocated revenue for the combined unit recognized in a manner consistent with the revenue recognition applicable to the final deliverable in the combined unit.
-Payments received prior to satisfying the relevant revenue recognition criteria are recorded as deferred revenue in the Unaudited Condensed Consolidated Balance Sheets and recognized as revenue in the Unaudited Condensed Consolidated Statements of Operations when the related revenue recognition criteria are met.
+Payments received prior to satisfying the relevant revenue recognition criteria are recorded as deferred revenue in the condensed consolidated balance sheets and recognized as revenue in the condensed consolidated statements of operations when the related revenue recognition criteria are met.
+See Note 4 for a description of the collaborative arrangements.